Figeac tourism & sightseeing

 Figeac is a substantial medieval town in the Lot department of the Midi-Pyrenees, about 70 kilometres east of Cahors on the River Célé.
 It is a lovely town that you must visit when you are in the region!

-Figeac has an extensive and interesting historical centre, dating in part from as far back as the 9th century, and the town still has many houses and small palaces dating from the 13th - 16th centuries, when it was an important trade centre.
+In the town there is an extensive and interesting historical centre, dating in part from as far back as the 9th century, and the town still has many houses and small palaces dating from the 13th - 16th centuries, when it was an important trade centre.
 It is the overall feel of Figeac that you will find most attractive, rather than any one particular highlight.

+From here you can continue into the streets just east of the Hotel de la Monnaie, such as the Rue Balene (with the Palais Balene), and the forst part of medieval Figeac.
 You will quickly reach the Church of Saint-Sauveur, one of the two main churches in Figeac and the biggest in the town.
 This church was originally part of a benedictine abbey, around which Figeac originally developed (although the church has been substantially reconstructed since).

 The main town centre is to the north of here, in the streets around the Place Carnot and the Place Champollion.
 The narrow medieval streets are now busy with the shops and cafes that occupy the ground floor of many of the buildings.
+The Place Champollion in particular is very lively with several cafes here having outdoor terraces.

 The old colombage houses, houses with first floor balconies, and narrow streets lined with ancient stone buildings and ornate carvings form a lovely ensemble.
 In the town centre many of the houses still retain the medieval arcades at ground level.